A14m0/GRID/docs/GRIDSpecification.md

 * NOF		Not Found
 * BSY		Busy
 * RER		Request Error
+* DNY		Deny
+* ECH		Echo - request more information from the client (but can only be as a repsponse)

 ## Request Header
 Each GRID request will be led by a 33-byte header which includes the following